Shin-NiL/Godot-Android-Vibration-Plugin/README.md

 Godot Android Vibration Plugin
 ==========
 This is an Android vibration plugin for [Godot Game Engine](https://godotengine.org/) 3.2 or greater.
-For Godot < 3.2 you can use the old module.
+For Godot < 3.2 or iOS support you can use the [old module](https://github.com/Shin-NiL/Godot-Mobile-Vibration).

 How to use